QuartermindGames/hei/README.md

 - [x] Discard `plwindow` api
 - [ ] Ensure better test coverage

+Also do note the following...

+- *pl_console* API is being partially merged into [ApeTech](); variables and commands are being discarded entirely.
+- Plugin API is being discarded.

 # Users

 - [hei-cmd](https://github.com/QuartermindGames/hei-cmd), a command-line utility for using features of Hei